-The City of London's Residential Rental Unit License By-law requires any rental property of four (4) units or less be licensed.
+The City of London's Residential Rental Unit Licence By-law requires any rental property of four (4) units or less be licensed.
 As part of the licensing requirement, a property owner must complete a self-certification checklist, pay a $165 rental licence fee, and $171 fire inspection fee or renewal rental licence fee of $55.

 When an inspection is requested by the property owner, an inspector from the Fire Department will contact the owner or authorized property manager to arrange a date and time to attend the building.
 We will need access to all areas of the building in order to complete the inspection.